AtlasICL/dotfiles/README.md

 - Updates all system packages.

 ## Developer tools
-Installs the dev tools I use:
-- C/C++ compilers and debuggers.
+- Installs C/C++ compilers and debuggers.
-- Java/Maven, and sets JAVA_HOME.
+- Installs Java/Maven, and sets JAVA_HOME.
-- Command line tools: fzf, ripgrep, fd-find.
+- Installs command line tools: fzf, ripgrep, fd-find.
-- NeoVim (and related config files from this repo).
+- Installs NeoVim, and copies config files (from this repo).

 ## Backups
 - The script will create **time-stamped backups** for any files it overwrites.